anseljh/casebot/README.md

 # Casebot

-Casebot is a robotic legal assistant for Slack that looks up cases by citation.
+Casebot is a robotic legal assistant for Slack that looks up cases, either by citation or name.
 It's written in Python, and is licensed under the Affero GPLv3 open source license.

 ## How to Use Casebot